Tocheee/Getting-and-Cleaning-Data/README.md

 * Laying

 features: Contains variables to be included in the dataset as column names for the tidy dataset cleantable
+features2: The second column in features is converted to a character variable using as.character.
+This will be used to create column namesfor our clean table

 ## Creating the tables
 Tables are created by reading the appropriate files from 'unfile' using read.table and merging the resulting datasets together.